 Each year autumn brings with it the start of the new school season and, for many anxious parents, the possibility of their children becoming ill from various bacteria and viruses.
-Cutaneous warts is one condition that many people do not keep a look out for; plantar warts, or foot warts, on their own affect around 4.5% of the population.
-Consider these five tips to help reduce the risk for plantar warts:
+Cutaneous warts is one condition that many people do not keep a look out for.
+Consequently, plantar warts, or foot warts, on their own affect around 4.5% of the population.
+So, consider these five tips to help reduce the risk for plantar warts:

 - keep the hands and feel clean